Andrew Mynarski

 Andrew Charles Mynarski (14 October 1916 – 13 June 1944) was a Canadian airman and a recipient of the Victoria Cross, the highest award for bravery in the face of the enemy that can be awarded to British and Commonwealth forces.
-Mynarski was 27 years old and flew with No. 419 "Moose" Squadron, Royal Canadian Air Force, during the Second World War when he died attempting to help rescue a trapped crewman.
+Mynarski was 27 years old and flew with No. 419 "Moose" Squadron, Royal Canadian Air Force, during the Second World War when he died while attempting to rescue a trapped fellow crewman.
 His Victoria Cross, which was awarded in 1946, was the last Victoria Cross received by any Canadian serviceman in the Second World War.

 Early years

 Mynarski was born in Winnipeg, Manitoba, on 14 October 1916, the son of Polish immigrants.
 Known as Andy to his close friends, he had five other siblings, two brothers and three sisters.
 Mynarski was educated at King Edward and Isaac Newton Elementary Schools, later graduating from St. John's Technical School.
 To help support his family after his father's death, at the age of 16, he worked as a chamois cutter.